 Mandoon Estate, Swan Valley, WA

-Mandoon Estate makes excellent boutique wine but that’s not all you should come here for.
-The Swan Valley winery is also home to a microbrewery, the fine dining restaurant Wild Swan, a gourmet deli and the Linton & Kay Art Gallery, where you can view work from selection of established and emerging artists in the property’s original homestead.
+Mandoon Estate serves up more than just boutique wine.
+The Swan Valley winery is also home to a microbrewery, the fine dining restaurant Wild Swan, a gourmet deli and the Linton & Kay Art Gallery, where you can view work from a selection of established and emerging artists in the property’s original homestead.

 Wine to try: The 2012 Reserve Cabernet Sauvignon or the 2011 Reserve Shiraz.

-Cellar door: Private tastings, available by appointment, are priced at $35 per person.
+Cellar door: Private tastings are $35 per person, available by appointment.
 Group tastings can also be booked.

 10 Harris Road, Caversham; (08) 6279 0500